mirsah91/repro-nest-sdk/docs/tracing.md

 supplied patterns.
 Strings are case-insensitive and match either the filename suffix (when no slash is present) or any path segment (when the string contains `/`).
 For very short tokens (one or two characters), provide the full filename or basename you want to ignore (for example `"db"` to skip `db.ts`).
+When you filter by directory, single-segment folder names shorter than four characters (such as `"src/"` or `"db/"`) are ignored to prevent muting every trace; use a more specific path like `"src/services/"` or switch to a regular expression in those cases.
 Regular expressions receive the normalized path with forward slashes, so the same pattern works on all platforms.

 ```ts
 import { setDisabledTraceFiles } from '@repro/sdk';